hydazz/docker-vaultwarden/README.md

 **See other variables on the official [wiki](https://github.com/dani-garcia/vaultwarden/wiki/)**

-## Upgrading Bitwarden
+## Upgrading vaultwarden

 To upgrade, all you have to do is pull the latest Docker image.
-We automatically check for Bitwarden [(vaultwarden)](https://github.com/dani-garcia/vaultwarden/) updates daily.
+We automatically check for vaultwarden [(vaultwarden)](https://github.com/dani-garcia/vaultwarden/) updates daily.
 When a new version is released, we build and publish an image both as a version tag and on `:latest`.

 ## Fixing Appdata Permissions